Folkius/CE_documentation/docs/general/details/edgecases-and-exceptions.md

 ## Dev-Intention
 While being obvious in the majority of cases, in all edge-cases where it isn't clear what is dev intended for the purposes of cheating or determining if something qualifies as a Primary Objective, it is left up to the mods/reps.
 If the objective doesn't specify, then it is probably allowed.
 If you aren't sure, then ask.

-## PVP challenges
+## Dynamic / PvP challenges

-Dev intended or not, we do not add dynamic or PvP related challenges to the website.
-Their variable nature makes them impossible to value, especially in relation to single-player challenges.
+Developer-intended or not, we do not add dynamic or PvP-related challenges to the website.
+Their variable nature makes them impossible to value, as there is no consistent experience against which to assess the level of challenge / difficulty.

+This may arise in the form of:

+- Reaching the top "x" ranks, or top "y%" of scores on an in-game leaderboard.
+- Challenges where the developer commits to adjusting the difficulty over time.
+- Defeating someone with a particular rank, or a certain number of opponents, in a PvP setting.